nats-io/nats-java-vertx-client/README.md

 #### Message Acknowledgements

-There are multiple types of acknowledgements in JetStream:
+There are multiple types of acknowledgments in JetStream:

 * `Message.ackAsync()`: Acknowledges a message.
 * `Message.ackSync(Duration)`: Acknowledges a message and waits for a confirmation.
-When used with deduplications this creates exactly once delivery guarantees (within the deduplication window).
-This may significantly impact performance of the system.
+When used with deduplications, this creates exactly once delivery guarantees (within the deduplication window).
+This deduplication may significantly impact the performance of the system.
-* `Message.nakAsync()`: A negative acknowledgment indicating processing failed and the message should be resent later.
+* `Message.nakAsync()`: A negative acknowledgment indicating processing failed, and the message should be resent later.
 * `Message.termAsync()`: Never send this message again, regardless of configuration.
-* `Message.inProgressAsync()`: The message is being processed and reset the redelivery timer in the server.
+* `Message.inProgressAsync()`: The message is being processed, and reset the redelivery timer in the server.
 The message must be acknowledged later when processing is complete.

 Note that exactly once delivery guarantee can be achieved by using a consumer with explicit ack mode attached to stream setup with a deduplication window and using the ackSync to acknowledge messages.
 The guarantee is only valid for the duration of the deduplication window.

 You should always use the async versions of the methods when running in the vert.x event loop.

 ## Conclusion
 The nats-java-vertx-client library provides a simple and easy-to-use API for connecting to NATS messaging system from Java applications, using the Vert.x interface.
 With the asynchronous, non-blocking API and Vert.x event-driven framework, it is well-suited for building high-performance, scalable messaging applications.